 Martina Merz

 Hello, everybody.
 A warm welcome from Essen, from my colleague, Klaus Keysberg, our IR colleagues here in the room and myself to our conference call on our Q4 and the '21, '22 figures.
-Let me start with a brief look back of what we are aiming at with our ongoing transformation and to some [indiscernible] what we have achieved with regards to performance and transformation so far.
+Let me start with a brief look back of what we are aiming at with our ongoing transformation at thyssenkrupp before we come to what we have achieved with regards to performance and transformation so far.

 Our primary goals are: first, to achieve a step up in operational and financial performance at all of our segments to benchmark level, and talk a bit of resilience to limit the impact of external disruptions and cope with ongoing uncertainty.
 And let me say that when I refer to operational performance, I mean productivity and efficiency even on the shop floor and indirect area.